witer-rs/witer/README.md

 ## Goals

 The main goal of `ezwin` is to have a simple, easy-to-use API.
-The target audience is game developers looking to create a window quickly and easily.
+The target audience is developers looking to create a window quickly, easily, and idiomatically.
 I aim to have feature-parity with `winit` eventually as a secondary goal.

-Cross-platform support is unlikely, but pull requests are welcomed if anyone else wants to tackle it.
+Cross-platform support is highly unlikely, but pull requests are welcomed if anyone else wants to tackle it.

 I would like to eventually transition from using `windows` to `windows-sys` to benefit from better compile times, as the wrappers included in the former are redundant for this crate.

+## Documentation

+Documentation is a work-in-progress as the crate evolves.
+Don't expect much here yet, so if you have any questions, either:

+* Submit an issue on GitHub
+* Send a message over Discord
+* Dive into the codebase yourself

 ## Cargo Features